-Questions included: how the adequate proportion percentages were determined for FY 18-19, why there wasn't a change in the proposed percentages for FY 18-19 from FY 17-18, and how changes are made to adequate proposed proportion percentages.
-Comments included: proposing raising the adequate proportion percentage for legal services, there is an increased need for legal services and the needs assessment might not capture the actual need for legal services, and there is a need for more funding for services for older adults as the population is growing because the funding does not meet the need.
+Questions received about proposed expenditures for PD and C were about how percentages are decided upon.
+Questions included: how the adequate proportion percentages were determined for FY 19-20 and how changes are made to adequate proposed proportion percentages.
+Comments included there is a need for more funding for services for older adults as the population is growing because the funding does not meet the need.